Susan G. Parker

 More About Susan G. Parker

 It often takes a lot of courage to even call a lawyer; it can be a difficult doorstep for many reasons.
 Most people come to our firm for planning, information and counsel.
-My goal is that every one of my clients see me as an expert in law that can give them the guidance and services they need, but also as a person.
-This personal approach helps me build long-term, quality relationships with my clients.
+Our goal is that every one of our clients can get the guidance and services they need, and be treated with kindness.
+This personal approach helps us build long-term, quality relationships with our clients.

 Why did you decide to become a lawyer?